-This product is a pulse-train input controller used exclusively with RCA actuators.
+This product is a pulse-train input controller used exclusively with RCP2 actuators.
 It can control actuators using the positioning control function of the host controller (PLC).
+This controller also provides power-saving functions to address the growing need for saving energy.
 The key features and functions of this controller are summarized below.